Elsie Inglis: Death and legacy

 Inglis died on 26 November 1917, the day after she arrived back in Britain, with her sisters at her bedside at the Station Hotel, Newcastle upon Tyne.

 Inglis's body lay in state at St Giles Cathedral in Edinburgh, and her funeral there on 29 November was attended by both British and Serbian royalty.
 The service included the 'Hallelujah Chorus' and the Last Post played by the buglers of the Royal Scots.
 The streets were lined with people as her coffin went through Edinburgh to be buried at the Dean Cemetery.
 The Scotsman newspaper wrote that it was an "occasion of an impressive public tribute".
 Winston Churchill said of Inglis and her nurses "they will shine in history."

 In London, a subsequent memorial service, attended by members of the royal families of Britain and Serbia, was held at St Margaret's Church in Westminster, the Anglican parish church of the House of Commons of the United Kingdom.

 Inglis is buried in the north section of Dean Cemetery, on a corner north of the central path.
-Her parents, John Forbes David Inglis (1820–1894) and Harriet Lowes Thompson (1827–1885), as well as her cousin, Sir Henry Simson, lie nearby in the same cemetery.
+Her parents, John Forbes David Inglis (1820–1894) and Harriet Lowes Thompson (1827–1885), as well as her nephew, Sir Henry Simson, lie nearby in the same cemetery.

 A memorial fountain was erected in Inglis's memory in Mladenovac, Serbia, commemorating her work for the country.
 A plaque marking her pre-war surgery from 1898 to 1914 was erected at 8 Walker Street, Edinburgh.
 A portrait of her is included in the mural of heroic women by Walter P. Starmer unveiled in 1921 in the church of St Jude-on-the-Hill in Hampstead Garden Suburb, London.
 In 1922 a large tablet to her memory (sculpted by Pilkington Jackson) was erected in the north aisle of St Giles Cathedral, in Edinburgh.